-The third point I wish to make on the taxation , proposals is that the Finance Minister has given conces sions this time to the income-tax pay ers, not the small lower middle class people.
-Last time he gave some con cessions to the people deriving in come from the agricultural sector.
-Because of inflation there has been a great accumulation of wealth among the really affluent and, therefore, some measures, apart from the con cessions that have been given, have to be taken.
-One measure is to tax the conspicuous consumption and another corresponding measure is to give relief to the really poor, not merely one per cent of the people who pay income-tax.
+The third point I wish to make on the taxation proposals is that the Finance Minister has given concessions this time to the income-tax payers, not the small lower middle class people.
+Last time he gave some concessions to the people deriving come from the agricultural Because of inflation there has been a great accumulation of wealth among the really affluent and, therefore, some measures, apart from the concessions that have been given, have to be taken.
+One measure is to tax the conspicuous consumption another corresponding measure is to give relief to the really poor, merely one per cent of the people who pay income-tax.
 These should have been there.
-Now, so far as the taxation on the conspicuous consumption is concerned, there can be various measures that can be thought of.
+Now, so far as taxation on the conspicuous consumption is concerned, there can be various measures that can be thought of.
 And so far as the question of giving relief to the poor is concerned. public distribution system should have been strengthened much more than it has been done.
 These are the areas which need to be looked into.
-The prices of essential commodities going up.
+The prices of essential commodities are going up.
 Every householder knows about that.
 So the concessions should not have been given only to one per cent of the tax-payers but to the vast majority of the people.

-The fourth point I make on the taxation proposals is that the way .these proposals have been framed, may give rise to some confusion or some suspicion in the minds of the States that the proposals have been so framed that they do not get their proper share.
-Now, out of income-tax, the last Finance Commission provided that the share of the States will 03 85 per cent instead of 80 per cent as before.
-So that a greater share of income-tax goes to the States.
-Now the concessions in income-tax the Finance Minister has given this year will be Rs.
+The fourth point I make on taxation proposals is that the way these proposals have been framed, may give rise to some confusion some suspicion in the minds of States that the proposals have been so framed that they do not get their proper share.
+Now, out of incometax, the last Finance Commission provided that the share of the States will be 85 per cent instead of 80 per cent as before.
+So that a share of income-tax goes to Now the concessions in in-States. come-tax the Finance Minister given this year will be Rs.
 115 crores, out of which the States will lose Rs.
 86 crores and the Centre Rs.
-29 crores.
-So this may give rise to the feeling that some good thing has been done but at somebody else's expense.
+29 cro-So this may give rise to feeling that some good thing has been done but at somebody else's expense.
 This is a problem which requires consideration.
-And in regard to the auxiliary Customs duty, there also the States will not get a share.
+And in regard to the auxiliary Customs duty, there the States will not get a share.
 Therefore, an impression should not be allowed to be developed that out of the measures of taxation that have been imposed the States' share will decline.
-Another point in connection with this which I was mentioning is-I had mentioned it previously also;-about the total resources transfer.
+Another point in connection this which I was mentioning is-I had mentioned it previously also .- about the total resources transfer.
 The Finance Minister had said that he had given the revised figures of last year.
-But I will not take the revised figures.
-But I will take the assistance for Central and Centrally sponsored schemes of the Plan.
-In 1980-81, the total amount of grants was Rs.
-975 crores which has been reduced during the current year to Rs.
-922 crores.
-The revised grants were Rs.
+I will not take the revised figures.
+But I will take the assistance for Central and Centrally sponsored schemes In 1980-81, the total of the Plan. amount of grants was Rs.
+975 erores which has been reduced during the current year to Rs.
+922 crores. revised grants were Rs.
 1,056 crores.
-I am leaving that out for the time being.
-But even the original grants of 3980-81 for assistance for the Central and the Centrally sponsored schemes were reduced from Rs.
+I am leaving that out for the time be-But even the original grants of 1980-81 for assistance for the Central and the Centrally sponsored schemes were reduced from Rs.
 975 crores to Rs.
 922 crores.
 Similarly, assistance to the States for development outside the Plan has been reduced from Rs.
 157 crores during the last year to Rs.
 114 crores.
-So, all these thinga need to be looked into.
+So, all these things need to be looked into.
 Then, Sir, connected with the question of taxation is the question of the tax laws.